apache/cordova-docs/docs/en/1.0.0/phonegap/file/flags/flags.md

 Properties
 ----------

-- __create:__ Used to indicate that the file or directory should be created, if it does not exist. _(boolean)_
+- __create:__ Used to indicate that the file or directory should be created, if it does not exist.
+If not set defaults to false. _(boolean)_
 - __exclusive:__ By itself, exclusive has no effect.
-Used with create, it causes the file or directory creation to fail if the target path already exists. _(boolean)_
+Used with create, it causes the file or directory creation to fail if the target path already exists.
+If not set defaults to false. _(boolean)_
 Supported Platforms
 -------------------